friscolt/friscolt.github.io/specklelab.md

 ### Statement

-I thank [Dr. José de Jesús Rangel-Magdaleno](https://scholar.google.es/citations?user=aBNkfEsAAAAJ&hl=es), [Dr. Hayde Peregrina-Barreto](https://scholar.google.es/citations?user=Wh2blp0AAAAJ&hl=es), and [Dr. Julio Cesar Ramirez-San-Juan](https://scholar.google.es/citations?user=xN03bqgAAAAJ&hl=es) for integrating me into the speckle team.
-Also, as soon as I have authorization and the work is published, I will report the codes of the methods used.
+I thank [Dr. José de Jesús Rangel-Magdaleno](https://scholar.google.es/citations?user=aBNkfEsAAAAJ&hl=es), [Dr. Hayde Peregrina-Barreto](https://scholar.google.es/citations?user=Wh2blp0AAAAJ&hl=es), and [Dr. Julio Cesar Ramirez-San-Juan](https://scholar.google.es/citations?user=xN03bqgAAAAJ&hl=es) for integrating me into the **speckle team**.
+Also, as soon as I have authorization and the work is published, I will report the **codes** of the methods used.

 ---